In this blog post, we will be looking at the steps to DJing at music venues and nightclubs.

 Get it right and the club owners will wan’t you back time and time again.
 After-all, keeping the ravers happy and coming back is what makes the venue money.

 Before you DJ at a club it’s worth getting rid of any bad habits.
-Learn all about the most common DJ mistakes in > THIS ARTICLE.
+I suggest reading up on all the common DJ mistakes and how to avoid them.

 So if you think you’re ready to DJ at a club, get out there and do it.
 It’ll be the most fun experience you ever have.